jolie-projects/open_projects/ide/README.md

 of variable names, e.g., storing a response in a variable `response` but mistyping the response variable as `reponse`.

+## Open Definition (O)

+Support Ctrl-clicking (or whatever key + clicking) an identifier, like the name of an output port, to open the file and position the editor to the definition of such identifier, like the definition of that output port.

 ## Autocompletion (O)

 Develop autocompletion helpers, for example including: